Film and television productions based on the Robert Louis Stevenson novel:

 The staging is also rather dull too, with actors usually standing around talking to each other.
 Director William Beaudine, who came up through silent films, seems to have lived up to his nickname of "One-Shot" by filming every scene as haphazardly as possible.

-A strangely lifeless film of an adventure story by an action-oriented studio.
+A strangely lifeless adventure film by an action-oriented studio.